 We require cash to fund our operating expenses, including the advancement of our own clinical programs, and to make capital expenditures.
-Historically, we have funded our cash requirements primarily through equity financings in public markets and payments from our collaborators, including equity investments, license fees, milestones and research funding.
-As of June 30, 2012, we had approximately \$160.9 million in cash and cash equivalents.
-Net cash used for operations was \$34.3 million, \$8.0 million and \$40.6 million during the years ended June 30, 2012, 2011 and 2010, respectively.
+Historically, we have funded our cash requirements primarily through equity financings in public markets and payments from our collaborators, including license fees, milestones and research funding.
+As of June 30, 2013, we had approximately \$195.0 million in cash and cash equivalents.
+Net cash used for operations was \$60.3 million, \$34.3 million and \$8.0 million during the years ended June 30, 2013, 2012 and 2011, respectively.
 The principal use of cash in operating activities for all periods presented was to fund our net loss.
 Cash used in operations in fiscal 2012 benefited from the \$20 million upfront payment received from Lilly in January 2012 with the execution of a right-to-test agreement between the companies and cash used in operations in fiscal 2011 benefited from the \$45 million upfront payment received from Novartis in October 2010 with the execution of a right-to-test agreement between the companies.

-Net cash used for investing activities was \$3.0 million, \$660,000 and \$882,000 for the years ended June 30, 2012, 2011 and 2010, respectively, and substantially represents cash outflows from capital expenditures partially offset by cash inflows from the sales and maturities of marketable securities.
-Capital expenditures were \$2.9 million, \$2.0 million and \$1.5 million for the fiscal years ended June 30, 2012, 2011 and 2010, respectively.
-Capital expenditures for the year ended June 30, 2012 consisted primarily of leasehold improvements to the laboratory and office space at our corporate headquarters, laboratory equipment and computer software applications.
-Capital expenditures for the years ended June 30, 2011 and 2010 consisted primarily of laboratory equipment and computer software applications.
+Net cash used for investing activities was \$3.7 million, \$3.0 million and \$660,000 for the years ended June 30, 2013, 2012 and 2011, respectively, and substantially represents cash outflows from capital expenditures, partially offset in fiscal 2011 by cash inflows from the sales and maturities of marketable securities.
+Capital expenditures were \$3.8 million, \$2.9 million and \$2.0 million for the fiscal years ended June 30, 2013, 2012 and 2011, respectively.
+Capital expenditures for the years ended June 30, 2013, 2012 and 2011 consisted primarily of leasehold improvements to the laboratory and office space at our corporate headquarters and manufacturing facility, laboratory equipment and computer software applications.

-Net cash provided by financing activities was \$7.0 million, \$90.7 million and \$81.0 million for the years ended June 30, 2012, 2011 and 2010, respectively, which includes the proceeds from the exercise of 1.4 million, 550,000 and 634,000 stock options, respectively.
-Also, pursuant to public offerings, in fiscal 2011, we issued and sold 7,800,000 shares of our common stock resulting in net proceeds of \$88.0 million and in fiscal 2010, we issued and sold 10,350,000 shares of our common stock resulting in net proceeds of \$77.5 million.
+Net cash provided by financing activities was \$98.0 million, \$7.0 million and \$90.7 million for the years ended June 30, 2013, 2012 and 2011, respectively, which includes the proceeds from the exercise of 666,000, 1.4 million and 550,000 stock options, respectively.
+Also, pursuant to public offerings, in fiscal 2013, we issued and sold 6,250,000 shares of our common stock resulting in net proceeds of \$94.0 million, and in fiscal 2011, we issued and sold 7,800,000 shares of our common stock resulting in net proceeds of \$88.0 million.

-We anticipate that our current capital resources, including \$94 million in net proceeds resulting from a public stock offering completed in July 2012, and expected future collaborator payments under existing collaborations will enable us to meet our operational expenses and capital expenditures through fiscal year 2015.
+We anticipate that our current capital resources and expected future collaborator payments under existing collaborations will enable us to meet our operational expenses and capital expenditures through fiscal year 2015.
 However, we cannot provide assurance that such collaborative agreement funding will, in fact, be received.
 Should we or our partners not meet some or all of the terms and conditions of our various collaboration agreements, we may be required to pursue additional strategic partners, secure alternative financing arrangements, and/or defer or limit some or all of our research, development and/or clinical projects.